mildshield14/mildshield14/README.md

 ### :woman_technologist: About Me :
 I hail from the picturesque island of Mauritius in the Indian Ocean and am presently pursuing my studies at Université de Montréal.

-- 🏫  I am currently in my second year of university (graduating in December 2024), majoring in Computer Science.
+- 🏫  I am currently in my last year of university (graduating in December 2024), majoring in Computer Science.

+- 🌞  I am a full stack developer specialised in frontend

 - :seedling: My academic journey involves delving into the realms of Data Science, Software Quality and since recently in the wonderful and magical world of AI.